liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 ### SOAP Java Client

-A Java web service client can easily be set up using the Eclipse IDE.
-Here is how you can do it:
+A Java web service client can easily be set up using Eclipse IDE.
+Here's how:

-Add a new *Web Service Client* to your Project for each service you plan to consume in your client code.
-For the purposes of the client we're going to build, we'll want to add a *Web Service Client* for the portal's Company, User, and UserGroup services.
+In Eclipse, add a new *Web Service Client* to your project for each service you plan to consume in your client code.
+For our purposes, the client we're building needs a *Web Service Client* for the portal's *Company*, *User*, and *UserGroup* services.

 ![Figure 8.5: New Web Service Client](../../images/api-new-web-svc-client.png)